Programmer’s Guide

 Scheduled Jobs

-The next instance of a scheduled job is only created once the current one has completed.
-This prevents the system from starting or running multiple instances of the same scheduled job at the same time.
-For example, if the job takes 10 minutes to complete, and is scheduled to run every 5 minutes, it will only be run every 10 minutes.
+The next instance is only created once the current one has finished, so the system never runs two instances of the same scheduled job at once.
+For example, a job that takes 10 minutes but is scheduled every 5 minutes runs every 10 minutes.

-Create a scheduled job to run at 1am UTC every day:
+Create a scheduled job that runs at 1am UTC every day:

 class MyCronJob < RocketJob::Job